-The Maher Ordinance requires project sponsors to retain the services of a qualified professional to prepare a Phase I Environmental Site Assessment (ESA) that meets the requirements of Health Code Section 22.A.6.
-A Phase I ESA determines the potential for site contamination and level of exposure risk associated with the project.
+The Phase I would determine the potential for site contamination and level of exposure risk associated with the project.
 Based on that information, the project sponsor may be required to conduct soil and/or groundwater sampling and analysis.
 Where such analysis reveals the presence of hazardous substances in excess of state or federal standards, the project sponsor is required to submit a site mitigation plan (SMP) to the DPH or other appropriate state or federal agency(ies), and to remediate any site contamination in accordance with an approved SMP prior to the issuance of any building permit.